kumod007/HackerRank-Python-Challenges-Solutions/README.md

 <p>This repository is licensed under the <a href="LICENSE">MIT License</a>.
 Feel free to use and modify the solutions in accordance with the license terms.</p>

 <h2>Contact</h2>
-<p>If you have any questions or suggestions about this repository, please feel free to contact me via email , LinkeDin through GitHub.</p>
+<p>If you have any questions or suggestions about this repository, please feel free to contact me via email, LinkeDin through GitHub.</p>